In this document:

 Creating a Single Conditional Logic Rule

-The options you choose from are the Field Label names when you created each form element, so make sure you choose helpful and clear names!
+The options you chose from were the Field Label names when you created each form element, so make sure you choose helpful and clear names!

 Creating Multiple Conditional Logic Rules